RESP withdrawal rules

 She gives Brandi the $3500 to pay for tuition and books and an extra $500 as a congratulations gift to buy some new clothes but keeps the remaining $1000 to hold for future expenses that may arise in the school year.

 At this time, Mom could also withdraw $36,000 out of the RESP with no tax consequences.
 If she leaves it in the RESP and it continues to make money, any growth would be taxable to Brandi at the time of withdrawal.
-This is better than mom investing the money outside the RESP because Brandi is in a much lower tax bracket than mom.
+Jessica like the idea of keeping this money in the RESP for now because she is in a higher tax bracket so \investing the money outside the RESP in her name would not be advantageous because Brandi is in a much lower tax bracket than mom.

 Let’s say that Mom wants to take out $14,000 from the RESP in the second year to not only pay for tuition but also help Brandi purchase a car. $4000 would go to tuition and books and the other $10,000 can be used towards the purchase of a car.
-For this withdrawal, Mom should take out the remaining $2200 in CESG first so that all the government money is used up.
-Then the remaining amount ($11,800) can either be PSE (tax-free withdrawal of mom’s contribution) or EAP (money taxable to Brandi).
-With a little help from their accountant, Mom decided that $6800 would be EAP and $5000 would be PSE.
-After the second year, there will be approximately $11,000 of growth left in the plan (no CESG left) and $31,000 of mom’s original contributions.
+For this withdrawal, Mom can take out the $14,000 in either be PSE (tax-free withdrawal of mom’s contribution) or EAP (money taxable to Brandi).
+With a little help from their accountant, Mom decided that $9000 would be EAP and $5000 would be PSE.
+After the second year, there will be approximately $11,000 of growth (EAP) left in the plan and $31,000 of mom’s original contributions.

 Brandi is in a 4-year program so if we look ahead to the last 2 years of school, mom plans to take $5500 per year of EAP for 2 years to use up the remaining taxable portion of the RESP.
 After that most or all withdrawals will be the remaining contributions or PSE.
 Here’s a chart summarizing the withdrawal plan for the RESP.

-I recommend that everyone develops an RESP withdrawal plan (especially when you have more than one child) and the key to this chart is to make sure you have a plan to use up the CESG and the EAP columns.
+I recommend that everyone develops an RESP withdrawal plan (especially when you have more than one child) and the key to this chart is to make sure you have a plan to use up the EAP column.
 As you can see, when withdrawing money from RESPs it’s important to understand the RESP withdrawal rules.
-It’s especially important to balance withdrawals based on the different tax rules and the CESG when withdrawing money.
+It’s especially important to balance withdrawals based on the different tax rules and the EAP when withdrawing money.
 Also, make sure your advisor or bank understands the rules.

 More than one child